 Nonetheless, he really was a fathead in the worst of times; most nice people are.
 Yet, here I was, kicking down a potential client with my blended negativity, one who probably didn’t deserve even a ounce of it.

 “No, you’re— You’re perfectly fine as you stand, Mrs. Movak,” I said remorsefully, “but as long as you know that I don’t want to talk about it, we’ll be perfectly square.”
-I pulled out a cigarette carton from my jacket’s pocket, slid it open, and presented it to her.
+I pulled out a cigarette from my coat’s pocket and presented it to her.
 “Smoke?
 Think of it as an apology.”

 “What would you be offering me if I accepted?”